 Your input is important!
 There are many ways you can be a part of the planning process.
 Check back for updates, or provide your email to receive a notice when new opportunities are announced.

-During the week of the charrette (and potentially a little longer), the Steering Committee will be testing an idea for downtown – a temporary parklet will be installed on Salem Street near Chatham Street.
+The Steering Committee is testing an idea for downtown – a temporary parklet on Salem Street near Chatham Street.
 A parklet uses a couple of parking spaces to create a public space for relaxing, dining, meeting or general enjoyment.
 A concept for the temporary parklet is shown below.
-Stop by the parklet between June 15 to June 20 (may be extended to June 27) and share your input about whether or not this type of space should be recommended in the Downtown Plan.
+Stop by the parklet and share your input about whether or not this type of space should be recommended in the Downtown Plan.
+The survey is available here: https://publicinput.com/parklet

 Not so sure about the parklet idea?
 Keep in mind the temporary parklet will be installed at no material cost to the Town, completely relying on volunteers and donated or loaned material.
 This is called tactical urbanism – a short-term test of an idea to inform a potential longer-term project.